Reach Us

 DNS query management with Route 53 Resolver DNS Firewall

-Our customer, an e-learning company, needed stricter security and network controls with a stringent approval process for all outbound DNS queries.
-The team also wanted a clear demarcation between their internal and production environments.
-This will block any external users from making calls to the internal environment or vice versa.
+Our customer, an e-learning company, required stricter security and network controls with a stringent approval process for all outbound DNS queries.
+To achieve this, they implemented a DNS firewall to enforce security policies and prevent unauthorized access.
+Additionally, the team needed a clear demarcation between their internal and production environments, ensuring that external users could not make calls to the internal environment or vice versa.
+By leveraging a DNS firewall, they effectively blocked malicious traffic, enhanced network security, and maintained strict access control across their infrastructure.

 The CloudifyOps team recommended using a Route 53 Resolver DNS Firewall to block DNS queries from known malicious domains, while allowing queries from trusted domains.